Brooksville, Florida: 20th century

 The 1920s saw a resurgence of Ku Klux Klan activity and lynchings; as a result, many black residents left the area.
 During the Great Depression, Brooksville suffered from a lack of currency.
 The school board paid teachers with chits, and Weeks Hardware "accepted chickens and sides of bacon" as payment.

 In the 1920s, Brooksville was a major citrus production area and was known as the "Home of the Tangerine".

 In 1948, Brooksville instituted a zoning law segregating neighborhoods.
 Schools remained segregated until the late 1960s.

-One of the most notorious examples of racism in the city was the creation of the "Lewis Plantation and Turpentine Still", which claimed to show life in African-American rural communities, but in reality contained black residents dressing and acting in grotesque stereotypes as a means of entertaining white tourists.
+An example of racism in the city was the creation of the "Lewis Plantation and Turpentine Still", which claimed to show life in African-American rural communities, but contained black residents dressing and acting in stereotypes to entertain white tourists.

 21st century

 Brooksville is a residential-commercial community.
-There are several modern medical facilities in the area including Bayfront Health Brooksville, Oak Hill Community Hospital, and Bayfront Health Spring Hill.
+There are several medical facilities in the area including Bayfront Health Brooksville, Oak Hill Community Hospital, and Bayfront Health Spring Hill.
 A campus of Pasco–Hernando State College is a mile north of the city limits.
 The business section includes eleven shopping centers, and Brooksville–Tampa Bay Regional Airport is 6 mi south of the city.
 There are three city parks with walking trails, sports, and picnicking facilities, including a nine-hole golf course.

 Jerome Brown, defensive tackle for the Philadelphia Eagles was a graduate of Brooksville's Hernando High School.
-In June 1988, he received praise for his calm demeanor as he helped disperse a group of Ku Klux Klan protesters in Brooksville.
+In 1988, he received praise as he helped disperse a group of Ku Klux Klan protesters in Brooksville.
 Brown, and his 12-year-old nephew Gus, died on June 25, 1992, after Brown lost control of his car and crashed into a tree; Brown was 27 years old.
 In 2000, the Jerome Brown Community Center was opened in Brooksville in memory of Brown.

 A minor controversy arose in the summer of 2010 when local media and residents brought attention to the origin of the town's name, calling it "shameful".
-The suggestion was made that the town should change its name in order to distance itself from its pro-slavery history.
+The suggestion was made that the town should change its name to distance itself from its pro-slavery history.
 The idea was opposed by locals and not entertained by the city council.
 However, the city's official website did remove a page which discussed the Brooks/Sumner encounter and had cast Brooks in a positive light.